okpalan/curios-components/README.md

-Here’s a draft for your `README.md` file that fits the structure of your project based on the files and directories you’ve listed:

----

 # Draft Components

 A component library built with Rollup for bundling JavaScript modules.
 This project includes testing configurations and various utilities to ensure efficient component development.